SAT or ACT and Other FAQs

 Due to changes in the new SAT format, the SAT and ACT are more similar than ever.
-Still, we find that students usually perform much better on one test than the other.
-The only way to determine which test to take is to do a full practice SAT and a full practice ACT and compare your scores.
+Still, we find that students usually perform much better on one test than on the other.
+The only way to determine which test to take is to do a full practice SAT and a full practice ACT, and then compare your scores.

-If you do not have time to take two whole tests, ask us for a free condensed diagnostic test to determine whether you should take the new SAT or ACT!
+If you do not have time to take two whole tests, then ask us for a free condensed diagnostic test to determine whether you should take the new SAT or ACT.

 Is the SAT or ACT more important for college admissions?